ISMHinoLab/DPPMMEstimation/README.md

 # DPPMMEstimation
 Estimating parameters of determinantal point processes using an MM algorithm.
-Provides examples of the paper submitted to UAI'23:
+Provides examples of the paper submitted to TMLR:
 "Anonymous author(s), Minorization-Maximization for Learning Determinantal Point Processes"

 # Working Directory